Quick Home Offers

 Before you do anything, you need to know what you are actually dealing with.
 California law treats squatters and tenants differently, and confusing the two can cost you months and thousands of dollars.

-A squatter is someone who moves into your property without permission.
+A squatter is someone who moves into your property without the owner’s permission.
 A tenant is someone who has had permission at some point — even verbally, even informally.
 If the person ever paid rent, received a key, or had any kind of agreement with you or a previous owner, they may have tenant protections regardless of whether they are currently paying.

 Here is the critical threshold: under California law, if someone has been occupying your property for more than 30 days, they may be treated as a month-to-month tenant by local law enforcement — even without a lease.
 At that point, police will typically call it a “civil matter” and refuse to remove them.
 You are now looking at a formal eviction through the courts.